-Simply check out the income tax tables at Taxtips.ca to find your tax rate for eligible and ineligible dividends.
-The charts show you your combined federal/provincial tax rate for normal income, capital gains income, and dividend income.
+Check out the income tax tables at Taxtips.ca to find your tax rate for eligible and ineligible dividends.

-The complex option helps you develop a robust understanding of dividend taxes.
-It helps you dig into the mechanics of dividend tax in Canada.
-It also provides the basis for the dividend gross-up that increases your total taxable income.
+This complex version also provides the basis for the 38% dividend gross-up that increases your total taxable income.

 The three variables needed to determine your dividend tax rate are: